SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

             OR "sulphur hexafluoride" OR "sulfur hexafluoride" OR "SF6" )
       )
-      AND ("climate change" OR "global warming" OR "climatic change$" OR "sea level rise" OR "rising sea level$") )
+    AND ("climate change" OR "global warming" OR "climatic change$" OR "sea level rise" OR "rising sea level$" OR "climate emergency" OR "climate smart" OR "climate crisis")
     )
+)
 NOT
 TS=
   (
-    ("motivational climate" OR "organi$ational climate" OR "safety climate" OR "learning climate") NOT("climate change" OR "climate crisis" OR "global warming" OR "climatic change$" OR "sea level rise" OR "rising sea level$")
+    ("motivational climate" OR "organi$ational climate" OR "safety climate" OR "learning climate" OR "education climate") NOT("climate change" OR "climate crisis" OR "global warming" OR "climatic change$" OR "sea level rise" OR "rising sea level$")
   )
 ```